 How machine learning and the Tensor cores affect graphics

 If you're thinking the Tensor cores are pointless when it comes to 'real' graphics work, you're wrong.
 Deep learning and AI are revolutionizing many industries, and games are another potential market.
 But how can the Tensor cores help with graphics?

 Nvidia has specifically talked about DLSS, Deep Learning Super Sampling, a new AI-based anti-aliasing algorithm that can offer improved image quality compared to other AA algorithms like TAA (Temporal Anti-Aliasing).
 The idea is to train a neural network with high quality AA images as the 'ground truth' model—the desired result.
 Once trained, DLSS can provide real-time enhancements like the removal of jaggies, plus it can also combine resolution upscaling with anti-aliasing.
-Nvidia hasn't fully disclosed how DLSS is being implemented, but upscaling 1080p to 4k seems likely.

 The above images show standard bilinear filtering used to resize a 1024x576 image to 4096x2304, compared to Nvidia's super resolution AI upscaling algorithm.
 Nvidia normally shows the comparison using nearest neighbor upscaling, but that's a bit disingenuous since GPUs have been doing real-time bilinear upscaling for decades.